The Importance of Play When Socializing Your Puppy

 - Train your dog with a muzzle.
 You may feel that muzzling your dog is cruel, but the reality is that aggressive dogs bite — and owners aren’t safe in this case.

-- Crate train your pooch.
+- Crate train your dog.
 Make a comfortable environment within a size-appropriate crate so that you can put away your four-legged friend when guests come over or as a method of “time out.”

 - Don’t neglect your dog’s basic needs.
 This means activity, nutrition, enrichment (playtime), communication, and your love!